 TGbf Editor: Please revise clause 11.55.1.3 (Sensing capabilities exchange) as below.

-To enable the exchange of sensing capabilities, the Sensing Capabilities element (see 9.4.2.321 (Sensing Capabilities element)) shall be included in the following frames:
+To indicate the sensing capabilities, a sensing STA shall include the Sensing Capabilities element (see 9.4.2.321 (Sensing Capabilities element)) in a Probe Response frame, (Re)Association Response frame, (Re)Association Request frame or Measurement Query frame and may include the Sensing Capabilities element (see 9.4.2.321 (Sensing Capabilities element)) in a Probe Request frame. (#3045)

-— Probe response and (Re)Association Response frame sent by an AP that is a sensing STA.

-— Association Request frame sent by an associated non-AP sensing STA.

-— Measurement Query frame sent by an unassociated non-AP sensing STA.

 A non-AP STA may receive an AP’s sensing capabilities (see 9.4.2.26 (Extended Capabilities element) and 9.4.2.321 (Sensing Capabilities element)) as part of an active or passive scanning procedure (see 11.1.4 (Acquiring synchronization, scanning)).

-To reduce the time for sensing capabilities exchange between APs and non-AP STAs, an AP shall include one or more of its neighboring APs’ sensing capabilities in the Neighbor Report element(s) within the Beacon and Probe Response frames it transmits.
-The sensing capabilities of neighboring APs are indicated in the BSSID Information field (see Figure 9-393 (BSSID Information field format)) within the Neighbor Report element.

 …

 If a non-AP STA is not associated with an AP and intends to establish a sensing measurement session that is initiated by this AP(#3091), it shall transmit a Sensing Measurement Query frame to the AP carrying its sensing capabilities.
-A non-AP STA may include the Sensing Capabilities element in the Probe Request frame it transmits to the AP.
 If the AP does not accept the unassociated non-AP STA as a sensing responder, the AP should respond to the received Sensing Measurement Query frame with a Sensing Measurement Termination frame with the Terminate All TB Measurement Sessions field set to 1.

 SP: Move to approve resolutions to CIDs 3044, 3045, 3047, 3205, 3339, 3391, 3479,